Switchful Logo

 4.5

-EarthLink provides a surprisingly great experience from an ISP.
+EarthLink provides a surprisingly exceptional customer service.

 Customer service is where EarthLink really shines.
 The company claims to prioritize customer service and experience, and users seem to agree.
-The company actually ranks first in some user-driven surveys of internet satisfaction, beating out providers like AT&T and Verizon despite the higher prices.
+The company actually ranks first in some user-driven surveys of internet satisfaction, beating out providers like AT&T and Verizon, despite the slightly higher prices.

 From a practical standpoint, it seems that EarthLink representatives are friendlier, more helpful, and more knowledgeable than those we’ve dealt with at other companies.
-However, we've seen reports that some customers don't get the Earthlink customer experience.
-In some places, customer service is handled by the end provider instead.
+However, we've seen reports that in some places, customer service is handled by the end provider instead, resulting in worse customer service.

 Visit EarthLink's website